input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 ### Submitting registration

-Having this data obtained on an offline machine, it should be used on an online one to submit registration transaction to Cardano.
+Having this data obtained on an offline machine, it should be used on an online one to submit the registration transaction to Cardano.
 Use the `<node-executable> smart-contracts register` command.
 There are two parameters requiring explanation:
 * `partner-chain-signature` - use `sidechain_signature` field of `registration-signatures`
 * `partner-chain-public-keys` - use `<PARTNER_CHAIN_SIGNING_KEY>:<AURA_KEY>:<GRANDPA_KEY>`,
 where AURA_KEY and GRANDPA_KEY are obtained in same way as PARTNER_CHAIN_SIGNING_KEY was obtained for the `registration-signatures` command.

-After this command is executed registration should become "effective" after two Cardano epochs boundaries.
+After this command is executed registration should become "effective" after two Cardano epoch boundaries.
 `<node-executable> registration-status --mainchain-pub-key <SPO_PUBLIC_KEY> --mc-epoch-number <CARDANO_EPOCH_NUMBER> --chain chain-spec.json`
 can be used to see if according to a partner chain the registration is valid.
 Before running this command environment variables required by Cardano observability layer should be set, like when [running partner chains nodes](#running-partner-chains-node).